panda-official/DriftCLI/docs/export.md

   exported data and save time series data in a single column with meta information in first row.
 The meta information has the following format: `topic,package count, first timestamp, last timestamp`.
 The timestamp format is Unix time in milliseconds.

+* `--jpeg`: This option allows you to export data in JPEG format.

 * `--topics`: This option allows you to specify a list of topics that you want to export.
 The list should be a comma separated list of topic names.
 For example, `--topics topic1,topic2,topic3`.
 You can also use wildcards to specify multiple topics.
 For example, `--topics topic*` will export all topics that start with `topic`.